vincedbowen/vincedbowen/README.md

 - ⚡ Fun fact: ...
 -->

+Hello ツ

-I am a senior at the University of Colorado Boulder, and will be graduating with both a Bachelor of Science and a Master of Science in Computer Science in May 2026.
+I am a graduate student at the University of Colorado Boulder, studying Biomedical Engineering.
+This past spring, I graduated with a B.S. in Computer Science.

 Currently, I am extremely passionate about using technology and software to solve challenges in our healthcare and medical system.
-I just completed an internship at The Cigna Group, where I had the opportunity to work on exactly that!
+I'm intern at The Cigna Group, where I have the opportunity to work on exactly that!

-During my free time, I enjoy cycling, getting outdoors, and listening to music!
+During my free time, I enjoy training my dog, getting outdoors, and listening to music!